Demography of the Roman Empire: Earlier estimates

-Demographic studies have argued for a population peak ranging from 70 million (comparable to the contemporaneous and similarly sized Han empire in China), with one-tenth of them located in Italy itself, to more than 100 million.
+Demographic studies have argued for a population peak ranging from 70 million (comparable to the contemporaneous and similarly sized Han Empire in China), with one tenth located in Italy itself, to more than 100 million.

 Urbanization

 The cities of the Roman world in the Imperial period.
 Data source: Hanson, J. W. (2016).
 "Cities Database".
 OXREP databases.
 Version 1.0.

 Cartogram of the estimated populations of cities in the Roman world in the Imperial period (after Hanson 2016 and Hanson and Ortman 2017).

 By the standards of pre-modern economies, the Roman Empire was highly urbanized.
 As of 2016, 1,388 urban sites had been identified in the Roman world dating from the late Republican and early Imperial periods.
 At its peak, the city of Rome is widely thought to have contained at least a million inhabitants, a total not equaled again in Europe until the 19th century.
-As the imperial capital, Rome was sustained by transfers in kind from throughout the empire; no other city could be sustained at this level.
-The other major cities in the empire, such as Alexandria, Antioch, Carthage, Ephesus, and Salona, had populations of over a hundred thousand, with Alexandria having a population estimated at half a million.
+As the imperial capital, Rome was sustained by transfers in kind from throughout the Empire; no other city could be sustained at this level.
+The other major cities in the Empire, such as Alexandria, Antioch, Carthage, Ephesus, and Salona, had populations exceeding 100,000, with Alexandria's population estimated at 500,000.

-Most of these 1,388 cities were small, usually possessing around 5,000 inhabitants.
-Of the 885 cities whose built-up area has been estimated, 405 cities (slightly less than half) have an area that suggests a population larger than 5,000 and approximately 8% (69 out of 885) of the sites have an area suggesting a population larger than 30,000.
-Extrapolation from a sample of 52 excavated sites has suggested an imperial urban population of 14 million in around 600 cities with over 5,000 inhabitants, a quarter or a fifth of modern estimates of the Empire's total population, a higher proportion than in Europe at the turn of the 19th century.
+Most of these 1,388 cities were small, usually around 5,000 inhabitants.
+Of the 885 cities whose built-up area has been estimated, 405 (slightly less than half) have areas that suggest a population larger than 5,000, and approximately 8% (69 out of 885) of the sites have areas suggesting a population larger than 30,000.
+Extrapolation from a sample of 52 excavated sites suggests an imperial urban population of 14 million in around 600 cities with over 5,000 inhabitants, a quarter or a fifth of modern estimates of the Empire's total population, a higher proportion than in Europe at the turn of the 19th century.

 High mortality rates and pre-modern sanitary conditions made urban regions net population sinks, with more local deaths than births.
-They could only be sustained by constant immigration.
-The large cities provided a major stimulus to demand, and not only for agricultural products but for manufactured goods and luxury items as well.
+They could be sustained only by constant immigration.
+The large cities provided a major stimulus to demand, not only for agricultural products but for manufactured goods and luxury items as well.